 Despite his disability, he is determined to help others

-Before the accident, he worked as a mechanic, passionate about technical skills and hands-on work.
+Before the accident, he worked as a mechanic and was passionate about technical skills and hands-on work.
 Determined not to allow his circumstances to define him, he chose to continue contributing to the Technical and Vocational Education and Training (TVET) sector, this time as a trainer and mentor dedicated to shaping and inspiring others through education.
-His mobility might be limited, but his mindset was not.
+His mobility might be limited, but his mentality was not.

-In 2021, he embarked on his academic journey, facing physical challenges, emotional battles, and yet through every obstacle, he remained resilient.
+In 2021, he embarked on his academic journey, facing physical challenges and emotional battles.
+Yet, through every obstacle, he remained resilient.
 Last week, that journey came full circle as he graduated with a Diploma in Technical and Vocational Education and Training.

 Congratulations, Bernhard, on your qualification and for being courageous.